While getting a job at any big tech company can be difficult, lucky for you, Microsoft is not the most difficult one to get a job at.

 The truth is, the bar to get hired at big tech companies such as Microsoft is much lower than you think.
 While it is factually harder to get a job at Microsoft than most other companies, you can do a lot to influence your chances and lower the difficulty bar.

 Even though the competition is high and the Microsoft acceptance rate is allegedly only 2%, it’s still easier than you think.
+In fact, a holistic application that not just highlights skills but also demonstrates genuine passion and alignment with Microsoft’s values can stand out.

 Sure, the hiring process is long, but if you’ve got the skills and you have some projects and experience behind you, now all you need is an interview.
 And you can get that interview through various means.